 Internationally Renowned Experts

-- All of our faculty staff are research scientists in their own right; in the 2014 REF peer-review exercise, 88% of our research was judged as internationally excellent or world-leading, and QUB was 3rd in the UK for research intensity.
+- All of our faculty staff are research scientists in their own right; in the 2021 REF peer-review exercise, Physics Research Power was in the top 20 in the UK.

 - Our students rated overall satisfaction in our BSc Physics degree at 100% in the 2018 National Student Survey.

 - The School has the 3rd highest postgraduate research student satisfaction in the University.

 To learn to use and appreciate the two in unison (Maths and Physics) begins a truly breathtaking and elucidating journey, which gives one the opportunity to view the world and its phenomena with both new understanding and new confusion, which leads always to delightful fascination.